1jour1vin

 Bettane & Desseauve

-Estate rated (2022 guide) 5*Stars (Exceptional producers, those who represent the absolute pinnacle of quality in France and worldwide)
+Rated (2022 Guide) 5*Stars (Exceptional producers, those who represent the absolute pinnacle of quality in France and around the world)

 About the estate:

-Yquem enjoys a unique status within Bordeaux wine production, placing it virtually beyond the reach of any critical judgment.
-The hundred or so hectares under vine are planted with Sémillon and Sauvignon Blanc on gravelly slopes with a more clay-rich subsoil.
-The estate does not experience poor or even average vintages, as it tolerates no compromises.
-In fact, it decided against producing the 2012 vintage, as its quality was deemed insufficient for the appellation.
-The LVMH group (which acquired it in 1999, headed by Pierre Lurton, who arrived in 2004), like the Lur-Saluces family before them (now at Château de Fargues), cannot even imagine taking the easy way out!
-Yquem deserves its status as the premier wine of Sauternes more than ever.
-The arrival of Sauvignon Blanc in the blends, the flexibility of adapting the aging process to the nature of the vintage, and obviously a unique agronomic expertise make each vintage an even more precise and balanced celebration than in previous decades, satisfying both our senses and our intelligence.
+Yquem enjoys a unique status in Bordeaux wine production, which places it virtually beyond the reach of critical judgment.
+The approximately 100 hectares under cultivation are divided between Sémillon and Sauvignon, planted on gravelly hilltops with a more clay-rich subsoil.
+The estate produces no small or even average vintages, as it tolerates no compromise.
+In fact, it chose not to produce the 2012 vintage, as the quality was not deemed high enough for the estate.
+The LVMH Group (which took it over in 1999 under the leadership of Pierre Lurton, who arrived in 2004), just as the Lur-Saluces family did in the past (now at Château de Fargues), cannot even imagine the possibility of taking the easy way out!
+Yquem deserves its status as the Premier des Premiers among Sauternes wines more than ever.
+The introduction of Sauvignon Blanc into the blends, the flexibility in adapting the aging process to the nature of the vintage, and, of course, a unique agronomic expertise make each vintage a celebration that is even more precise and balanced than in previous decades, satisfying both our senses and our intellect.

 Guide Hachette des vins